workspace-utils

 Setup Package Scripts

-Add scripts to your root package.json
+Add scripts to your root package.json using the wsu short command:

 {